Molly Christian Tyler

 A healthy work-life balance is key no matter what kind of job you have.
 However, when your personal life and your work are more closely intertwined than most peoples’, you have to be intentional about maintaining boundaries.

-It can even be hard to switch your mental state from “work mode” to “home mode”.
+It can even be hard to switch your mental state from “work mode” to “home mode.”
 You may find it more difficult to kick back and relax than if you could easily take your job hat off when you step out of the office.

 Pro: You Can Create Your Ideal Work Environment

-When you work from home, you can pick and choose the work environment solutions that are most appealing to you.
+Speaking of a dedicated workspace, when you work from home, you can pick and choose the work environment solutions that are most appealing to you.
 You can buy a chair that provides the right kind of support for you, situate your desk in front of a window with a view, and keep your coffee maker on a timer so it brews fresh cups right when you need them.

 Having control over your setup can make your working hours more comfortable.
 It may even help you be more productive by cutting down on distractions.